IreneSucameli/JILDA/README.md

 # JILDA

-JILDA (Job Interview Labelled Dialogues Assembly) is a novel collections of chat-based mixed-initiative, human-human dialogues related to the job offer domain and for the Italian language.
+JILDA (Job Interview Labelled Dialogues Assembly) is a novel collection of chat-based mixed-initiative, human-human dialogues related to the job offer domain and for the Italian language.

 JILDA dialogues were collected using a Map-Task approach which involved 50 Italian native speakers to simulate.
 These speakers simulated a chat-based